bdelucia/obsidian-customizations/templates/README.md

+# Obsidian Templates

-All templates require the use of the [Templater](https://community.obsidian.md/plugins/templater-obsidian) community plugin.
+> All templates require the use of the [Templater](https://community.obsidian.md/plugins/templater-obsidian) community plugin.

 I currently have a `Templates` folder in the root of my Obsidian vault with these templates.